Richard Harris: Career

-1959-1963: Early roles and breakthrough
+1959–1963: Early roles and breakthrough

 Harris made his film debut in 1959 in the film Alive and Kicking, and played the lead role in The Ginger Man in the West End in 1959.
-In his second film he had a small role as an IRA Volunteer in Shake Hands with the Devil (1959), supporting James Cagney.
-The film was shot in Ireland and directed by Michael Anderson who offered Harris a role in his next movie, The Wreck of the Mary Deare (1959), shot in Hollywood.
+In his second film, he had a small role as an IRA Volunteer in Shake Hands with the Devil (1959), supporting James Cagney.
+The film was shot in Ireland and directed by Michael Anderson who offered Harris a role in his next film, The Wreck of the Mary Deare (1959), shot in Hollywood.

 Harris played another IRA Volunteer in A Terrible Beauty (1960), alongside Robert Mitchum.
 He had a memorable bit part in the film The Guns of Navarone (1961) as a Royal Australian Air Force pilot who reports that blowing up the "bloody guns" of the island of Navarone is impossible by an air raid.
 He had a larger part in The Long and the Short and the Tall (1961), playing a British soldier; Harris clashed with Laurence Harvey and Richard Todd during filming.
 For his role in the film Mutiny on the Bounty (1962), despite being virtually unknown to film audiences, Harris reportedly insisted on third billing, behind Trevor Howard and Marlon Brando, an actor he greatly admired.
 However, Harris fell out with Brando over the latter's behaviour during the film's production.

 Harris's first starring role was in the film This Sporting Life (1963), as a bitter young coal miner, Frank Machin, who becomes an acclaimed rugby league football player.
 It was based on the novel by David Storey and directed by Lindsay Anderson.
 For his role, Harris won Best Actor in 1963 at the Cannes Film Festival and an Academy Award nomination.
 Harris followed this with a leading role in the Italian film, Michelangelo Antonioni's Il Deserto Rosso (Red Desert, 1964).
 This won the Golden Lion at the Venice Film Festival.

 Harris received an offer to support Kirk Douglas in a British war film, The Heroes of Telemark (1965), directed by Anthony Mann, playing a Norwegian resistance leader.
 He then went to Hollywood to support Charlton Heston in Sam Peckinpah's Major Dundee (1965), as an Irish immigrant who became a Confederate cavalryman during the American Civil War.
 He played Cain in John Huston's film The Bible: In the Beginning...
 (1966).
 More successful at the box office was Hawaii (1966), in which Harris starred alongside Julie Andrews and Max von Sydow.